WebexSamples/webex-contact-center-api-samples/widget-samples/addressbook-widget-sample/README.md

 - You can modify the widget as required.
 - To create a new compiled JS file, using `npm run build` which will create the new compiled JS under `build/bundle.js`.
-- You may rename this file, host it on your server of choice, and use this as the widget `src` parameter in the layout.
+- You may rename this file, host it on your server of choice, and use this as the widget `src` parameter (under navigation >> page >> widgets) in the layout.

 ## Useful Links - Supplemental Resources